Products tagged with 'canada promissory note'

 Because the loan is interest-free, the borrower is required only to return the principal amount borrowed.
 No interest will accrue on the loan.

-The Demand Promissory Note is available as a digital download in MS Word format, making it convenient to use and customize.
+The Promissory Note for Interest-Free Loan form is available as a digital download in MS Word format and is easy to fill in with your details.

 Promissory Note for Multiple Advances | Canada

-The downloadable Grid Note, also known as a Term Note, is prepared to secure multiple advances of loan proceeds.
+A grid note, also known as a term note, is used to secure multiple advances of loan proceeds.
 This document is suitable for use in various lending scenarios where funds are released in stages rather than as a single lump sum.

 This form of Note is frequently utilized for construction financing.
 In such contexts, numerous advances of loan proceeds are often required as the project progresses through various phases.